PAGE TOP

 Following the release of the kanzenban, the spine art was re-printed in the Dragon Ball Chōgashū (“Super Art Collection”).
 Rather than being an exact re-print of the spine as originally shown on the kanzenban spine art, the book provided the original spine art illustration drawn by author Akira Toriyama.
 The original illustration includes Tenshinhan and Chiaotzu, both of whom are not shown on the kanzenban spine art, as volume 34’s spine cuts off just before their inclusion in the illustration.
 The two are shown standing on the sidelines watching like everyone else, although engulfed by smoke from the race.
 It appears that Shueisha chose not to adjust the drawing horizontally to ensure the entire illustration would fit on the kanzenban volumes, but at least it is apparent that these two were not forgotten by Akira Toriyama.

-While Dragon Ball has made many spine art appearances throughout the magazine’s lifetime, for the 2015 calendar year of issues, Saikyō Jump presented a special Dragon Ball spine art collection in the style of what had been done with the series’ tankōbon and kanzenban versions.
+The Dragon Ball series has made many spine art appearances throughout its various serializations, with Naho Ooishi’s Dragon Ball SD being no exception.
+However, for the 2015 calendar year of issues, Saikyō Jump presented an exclusive special Dragon Ball SD spine art collection in the style of what had been done with the original Dragon Ball series’ tankōbon and kanzenban versions.

-At this time in 2015, Saikyō Jump was a bimonthly publication (with issues released dated for January, March, May, July, September, and November), resulting in spine art spanning six unique images.
+At the time Saikyō Jump was a bimonthly publication (with issues release dated for January, March, May, July, September, and November), resulting in spine art spanning six unique images.
 The January issue’s image contains splash text that states the spine art images will be connected beginning with that issue.
 All issue spines feature general white text promoting the contents of that individual issue, but only the November issue’s white promotional text extends down into the Dragon Ball spine art image.

 Character Appearances